dojo/docs/developer/design/loader.rst

 true.

-This kind of built module is also constructed on-the-fly when loading a not-cross-domain, not-built module that includes dojo.loadInit and/or dojol.require[After]If applications while in cross-domain mode.
+This kind of built module is also constructed on-the-fly when loading a not-cross-domain, not-built module that includes dojo.loadInit and/or dojo.require[After]If applications while in cross-domain mode.

 There is one last, obscure API contained in the legacy loader to discuss: so-called "multi-version" support.
 The key capability of the multi-version machinery is the ability to load two or more independent instances of dojo, dijit,